Most parents think about this at some point. Usually late at night, usually fleetingly, and usually without ever doing anything about it.

 This is a deeply personal decision and there is no universal answer.
 Some things worth thinking through.

-Relationship with your child
+Relationship with your child.

-The best guardian is usually someone your child already knows and trusts — not simply the most financially capable or geographically convenient option.
+The best guardian is usually someone your child already knows and trusts, not simply the most financially capable or geographically convenient option.

-Age and health
+Age and health.

 An elderly grandparent may be the person your child is closest to, but consider whether they have the energy and health to raise a young child through to adulthood.

-Values and parenting approach
+Values and parenting approach.

-The person you choose is ideally someone who shares your values around education, religion, lifestyle, and how children should be raised.
+The person you would choose is ideally someone who shares your values around education, religion, lifestyle, and how children should be raised.

-Willingness to serve
+Willingness to serve.

 This is critical.
 You should speak to the person you intend to name before you make the appointment.
 An unwilling guardian is not a good guardian.
 Section 8C of Cap.
 13 allows a guardian to disclaim an appointment, and if they do, a court will need to appoint someone else.